-Ross and Grant discussed in the earlier post, “How To Deal With Traffic Congestion and Infrastructure Expansion of Growing Cities” what should be considered before deciding on the best option to support infrastructure needs of growing cities.
+Ross and Grant discussed in the earlier post, “How To Deal With Traffic Congestion and Infrastructure Expansion of Growing Cities” what should be considered before deciding on the best option to support the infrastructure needs of growing cities.

 That ties in pretty well with our next slide Ross, “It’s about the process, not the system”

 And with a problem such as this, it’s very easy to focus on building a model to understand how that system works.

 And while that’s important, the crucial thing is to understand what the role of a model or a system has in your decision-making process.

 There are tools to actually help you understand and having a process to walk you through to gain great around understanding is really the key to that.

 So while you may have a good picture of what that, as you build up your picture of what that traffic demand looks like and where your key hubs and destinations are.

 You then need to build the process around over a ten-year program perhaps and how would we resolve those issues.